floatrx/floatrx/README.md

 - 🔭 I’m currently working on my pet projects
 - 🌱 I’m currently learning nodejs and full stack development
-- 👯 I’m looking to collaborate on modern project with interesting tasks and challenges that offer opportunities for growth.
-I am looking for a strong team that values learning and innovation.
-I am available for full-time remote work.
 - 📫 How to reach me: https://www.linkedin.com/in/floatrx/

 ### My core skills